 Someone may wonder, "What is the point of ceremony uniformity?"
 We respond, "What good is a flag on the battlefield?"
 Even though a soldier cannot fight the enemy with it, the flag shows him where he belongs."
 We should not refuse to follow in the footsteps of our forefathers.

 Some individuals believe that because the Lutheran Reformation originated in Germany, Lutheran worship must be German.
 That is a pretty common misinterpretation.
-The truth is that throughout history, Lutheran worship has featured hymns, canticles, and forms of service that can be traced back to early Christian worship in the Near East and even farther back to Jewish synagogue worship as it evolved from ancient Jewish temple worship.
+The truth is that throughout history, Lutheran worship has featured hymns, canticles, and forms of service that can be traced back to early Christians in the Near East and even farther back to Jewish synagogue worship as it evolved from ancient Jewish temple worship.

-Thus, Lutheran worship anchors in thousands of years of history.
+Thus, Lutheran praise and acclamation anchors in thousands of years of history.
 It incorporates contributions from numerous ethnic groups, including African, American, Asian, French, Greek, Italian, Middle Eastern, and Spanish.
 In short, Lutheran worship is not exclusively German in origin or tradition.

-As our Lord gathers us for worship, we know that we are joining all the company of heaven from millennia past.
+As our Lord gathers us to give thanks to Him, we know that we are joining all the company of heaven from millennia past.
 They are assembled before the Lamb upon His throne and praise Him both day and night.
 When our Lord calls us for praise, we join the entire company of heaven in worshiping our wonderful and merciful God.
 The saints on earth and in heaven adore Him who is the beginning and the end, the first and the last, the Alpha and Omega, our Lord Jesus Christ, who reigns as one God with the Father and the Holy Spirit, world without end.